junchandesu/portfolio-kami/about.md

 feature-img: "img/color.png"
 ---

-Junko Werner is a Ruby On Rails fullstack Web Developer with the knowldge of the followings:
+Junko Werner is a Ruby On Rails full stack junior Web Developer with the knowldge of the followings:

 * HTML
 * CSS